OneKey-Network/addressability-framework/mvp-spec/model/transmission-request.md

 </td>
 <td>

-The list of Transmission Result before this Transmission Request for the given Seed.
+The list of Transmission Results representing the path of in-progress Transmissions for generating this Transmission Request.
+This list is chronologically ordered.

 **Array of**: